CF5CE2DE-86D0-48EE-BC749D9872CFA06B

 A phased approach is required to systematically target accessibility improvements due to the enormous scale and complexity of retrofitting our historic campus.
 Since 2022, the College has committed to budgeting an additional $500,000 each year, on average, for accessibility-related projects not associated with current major renovations.

-Accessibility upgrades and enhancements can be seen throughout campus, including at Burke Library, the Wellin Museum of Art, Commons Dining Hall, Wallace Johnson Hall, 20 College Hill Road, Molly Root House, Elihu Root House, and List, as well as outdoor pathways, patios, and other spaces.
+Accessibility upgrades and enhancements can be seen throughout campus, including in Root Hall, Burke Library, Bristol Pool, the Wellin Museum of Art, Commons and McEwen Dining Halls, Wallace Johnson Hall, 20 College Hill Road, Molly Root House, Elihu Root House, and List, as well as outdoor pathways, patios, and other spaces.

 Website and Digital Communications